Serve North Dakota beef producers through enhancing beef demand by strengthening consumer trust and exceeding consumer expectations.

 Through all the years of the beef checkoff, whether a voluntary or legislated program, the goal was to increase consumer demand for beef.
 This purpose has been adopted into a formal mission statement of the North Dakota Beef Commission.

-The next NDBC monthly virtual meeting will be held Thursday, September 29 at 10 AM CDT.
+The next NDBC virtual monthly meeting will be February 23, 2023 at 8 AM CDT.